Applications now being accepted for Board of Directors and committee openings.

-NSCA-Certified Personal Trainers (NSCA-CPT) are health/fitness professionals who, using an individualized approach, assess, motivate, educate and train clients regarding their health and fitness needs.
+NSCA Certified Personal Trainers (NSCA-CPT) are health/fitness professionals who, using an individualized approach, assess, motivate, educate and train clients regarding their personal health and fitness needs.

-Certified personal trainers design safe and effective exercise programs, provide the guidance to help clients achieve their personal health/fitness goals and respond appropriately in emergency situations.
+A personal training certification will help to design safe and effective exercise programs, provide the guidance to help clients achieve their personal health/fitness goals and respond appropriately in emergency situations.

-Recognizing their own area of expertise, personal trainers refer clients to other health care professionals when appropriate.
+Recognizing their own area of expertise, a personal trainer will refer clients to other health care professionals when appropriate.